Residential Possession

 500 +cases handled in the last 2 years

 Possession proceedings for residential properties can take up to twelve months, if not longer.
-Notices are typically two months long.
+Notices will typically provide a tenant with between four weeks and four months notice that they need to leave the property.
 Getting the steps towards residential property possession right the first time is crucial.

 One small mistake can set you back to the start, which can be disastrous if your tenant fails to pay their rent.